The Rummy Nose Tetra is one of the most popular tetras available.

 Good tankmates for Rummy Nose tetras are not limited to those stated above, but you can not go wrong with these.

-You can do a trial and error method until you get the sexes right by putting a few in the tank and take note of the ones that pair off.
+You can do a trial-and-error method until you get the sexes right by putting a few in the tank and taking note of the ones that pair off.

 To provide a good breeding condition, raise the water’s temperature to about 84 degrees Fahrenheit, similar to the breeding season of the wild.